 At the proposal of the supervising professor (or the supervising person), the Faculty Council will appoint two preliminary examiners, normally from Finland, who are familiar with the field of the dissertation.
 The preliminary examiners will issue a statement on the dissertation manuscript to the Faculty Council for the purpose of granting the permission to print and defend the dissertation.

-Permission to print and defend the dissertation requires supporting statements from the preliminary examiners as well as information on the opponent and custos.
+Permission to print and defend the dissertation requires supporting statements from the preliminary examiners as well as information on the opponent, custos, and grading committee member.
 All but one of the articles in an article-based dissertation must be approved for publication – this also pertains to dissertations consisting of six or more articles.

 Once the preliminary examiners have submitted their supporting statements, the Faculty Council will grant permission to print and defend the dissertation and will appoint the opponent and custos at the proposal of the supervising professor (or the supervising person).
 One of the Faculty professors will serve as custos.
 The opponent must be a professor or docent (or have equivalent scientific qualifications) in one of the fields of research of the Faculty of Medicine of the University of Helsinki or in a neighbouring field.
 The opponent must be from outside the faculty and, as a rule, from outside the University of Helsinki.
 The same principles of disqualification apply to both preliminary examiners and opponents.
 The opponent must not be involved in the dissertation research or in any co-authored publications with the author of the dissertation.
 He or she must be from a different division, clinic or research programme than the dissertation supervisor and the doctoral candidate.
 He or she must not represent the division, clinic, research programme or equivalent organisation where the dissertation has been registered, and he or she must not have cooperated with the dissertation supervisor closely or recently (in the last three years).
 A preliminary examiner can be appointed as opponent if the reasons are justified.
 The dissertation supervisors or thesis committee members cannot serve as opponents.